 WHO WE ARE

 The School of Engineering is an integral part of the Faculty of Applied Science at UBC.
 It was founded in 2005 to address a need identified by industry leaders and academics in the Okanagan.
-Today, the School of Engineering offers four undergraduate programs in civil, electrical, manufacturing, and mechanical engineering and three levels of graduate programs (MEng, MASc, PhD) that continue to respond to the demands of local, national, and global communities.
+Today, the School of Engineering offers four undergraduate programs in civil, electrical, manufacturing, and mechanical engineering and graduate degrees at the master’s and doctoral levels (MEng, MASc, PhD) that continue to respond to the demands of local, national, and global communities.

 - The School of Engineering is among the fastest growing post-secondary engineering programs in Canada